 Intensive supervision is provided in all areas of the trainee's functioning.
 Each trainee's needs and level of competence determine the amount and kind of supervision that he or she receives.
 A minimum of two hours of individual supervision is provided weekly during each core rotation with additional supervision available as needed.
 A total of four hours of supervision per week inclusive is the average required for the internship.
 Primary supervision on each rotation is provided by experienced doctoral-level clinical psychologists, but additional supervision and consultation is available from psychiatrists, social workers, and other professionals.
 Some supervision is provided through joint collaboration in which a trainee and a staff clinician function as co-therapists or co-evaluators.
 The trainee ordinarily functions as an integral part of the training unit and carries clinical responsibilities commensurate with his or her training needs and experience level.

 Interns may also have the opportunity to supervise psychology graduate students and medical students at several of the internship sites.
 This supervision is then the subject of continued oversight and discussion with the core or specialty rotation supervisor.

 Distribution of Hours

 Generally, an intern works 40-50 hours per week, 8am to 5pm Monday through Friday.
 This time includes core and specialty rotations and related meetings or administrative time.
-On Wednesdays the interns eat lunch and discuss issues with the Director of Training for one hour.
+The result is that the total number of clock hours required for the internship is 2000 for the year.
+On Wednesdays at noon the interns meetand discuss issues with the Director of Training for one hour.
 The rest of the afternoon from 1:00pm to 5:00pm is reserved for didactic seminars.
 Interns are not expected to work nights or weekends and are not placed on-call for emergencies.

 Salary and Benefits